Invoca/developer-docs/source/api_documentation/transactions_api/_advertiser_param_table.rst

   * - state_or_province
     - State or Province (Reported)
-    - [Call center integration only] &nbsp;Customer's state or province as given to the call center.
+    - [Call center integration only] Customer's state or province as given to the call center.

   * - syndicated_ident
     - Syndicated ID